Apply to Degree Programs Requirements

 At the interview, you will be expected to demonstrate:

-Submission of composition portfolios are due February 1; if your portfolio is not received by the deadline, you will be considered for the Exploratory Year of the Bachelor of Music.
+Portfolios received after the deadline will not be considered for direct-entry into the Composition program, instead you will be considered for the Exploratory Year of the Bachelor of Music.

 Have a question?